Scandolara Ravara

 Scandolara Ravara (Cremunés: Scandulèra) is a comune (municipality) in the Province of Cremona in the Italian region Lombardy, located about 100 km southeast of Milan and about 20 km southeast of Cremona.

 Scandolara Ravara borders the following municipalities: Cingia de' Botti, Gussola, Motta Baluffi, San Martino del Lago, Solarolo Rainerio, Torricella del Pizzo.
+Its frazione of Castelponzone is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").